BackupTheBerlios/jircii-svn/rero/readme.txt

 To run jIRCii from the command line...

-[raffi@beardsley ~/rero/bin]$ java -classpath .:../lib/sleep.jar:../resources rero.test.WindowTest
+[raffi@beardsley ~/rero]$ java -classpath ./bin:./lib/sleep.jar:./resources rero.test.WindowTest

+(use the -settings command line option to specify a directory to dump your test settings to)

 To Package jIRCii